 Princeton is a community of teachers and learners, and the McGraw Center for Teaching and Learning, located on the third floor of the Frist Campus Center, is a resource for all undergraduates (additional resources for graduate students and faculty are located on the second floor of the Lewis Library).
 The center offers workshops and individual consultations to support undergraduates as they make critical academic transitions, confront new academic challenges, and develop as learners.
 Workshops focus on processes of learning and individual consultations assist students in designing integrated sets of strategies that enable them to take full advantage of lectures, precepts, and readings.

 McGraw's Group Study Hall and Individual Tutoring offer academic support in a number of introductory courses in which there is a quantitative problem-solving emphasis.
 Experienced, trained undergraduate tutors are available one afternoon and four evenings a week to guide students through learning strategies for course material, thinking through problem sets and the concepts underlying them, and preparing for exams.
-Study Hall also provides a good space for study groups to meet, or for informal group work with classmates.
+Study Hall also provides a good space for study groups to meet or for informal group work with classmates.
 Individual Tutoring allows for focused and individualized assistance for students who want a more personalized tutoring experience.